tofufans/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

+### mean: 10766, median: 10766  (new dataset)

-Comparing the orginal data(with na) and the new data(replace na by mean of corresponding 5-min interval), it shows the same mean and the Frequency of total steps are higher with the new data.
-The reason for both is because the missing value is replaced by the corresponding 5-min interval.
+### Comparing the orginal data(with na) and the new data(replace na by mean of corresponding 5-min interval), it shows they have same mean(10766); however, the frequency of total steps is different, the new data has higher frequency.
+The reason for both is: the missing value is replaced by the corresponding 5-min interval.

-### 9. add a new column(day) in the new dataset and define it as 'weekday' or 'weekend'
+### 10. add a new column(day) in the new dataset and define it as 'weekday' or 'weekend'

 ```r
 new_data$day <- weekdays(as.Date(new_data$date))